 Why is parking cargo bikes a real challenge?

-First problem: non-standard dimensions…
+First problem: oversized dimensions…

 A prime target for thieves